Provisional registration is for teachers who fall into one of four categories

 - early career teachers who have completed their studies interstate or overseas.
 They may have spent a limited amount of time in the classroom at an Australian or New Zealand school or early childhood setting, or have yet to teach

-- returning teachers who are experienced teachers, but had ceased their teacher registration five or more years ago and now wish to return to teaching
+- returning teachers who are experienced teachers, but had ceased teaching five or more years ago and now wish to return to teaching

-- experienced teachers returning from overseas who have ceased their Victorian registration and practiced as a teacher internationally (outside of Australia and New Zealand) for the last five or more years.
+- experienced teachers returning from overseas who have taught overseas or those who have ceased their Victorian registration and practiced as a teacher internationally (outside of Australia and New Zealand) for the last five or more years.

 There are two types of provisional registration.